 Another common barrier to focusing in class is having distractions.
 These could include phones, laptops, or even friends who crack jokes during class.
 Breaks in your attention limit how well you can concentrate on listening.

 If you do find yourself easily distracted during class, consider implementing ways to distance yourself from distractions.

-This approach could mean turning your cell phone to silent mode and avoiding looking at it during class, or sitting at the front of the classroom, or taking notes on paper instead of your laptop.
+This approach could mean turning your cell phone to silent mode and avoiding looking at it during class, using apps that help you focus on studying, sitting at the front of the classroom, or taking notes on paper instead of your laptop.